nikosgkontas/CS_Assignments/README.md

 # DSML_Assignment_1
-This repository contains the problems from my studies.
+This repository contains assignments from my studies.